 |

-This is very easy but could be somewhat time
+This is not hard but it may be somewhat time consuming, depending on how many

-be able to help with the conversion.
+be able to help with the conversion).

 Generally, begin by deleting the currently active database from the Administration

-page (click MAINTENANCE Database Administration)
+page (click MAINTENANCE • Database • Administration)

 Scroll to the bottom of the page and click the red 'Restart' button.
 The